 Sea air, stories and sunshine: Nothin’s more fun than messin’ around on someone else’s boat, while learning history!

-The Historical Society of Sarasota County hosts the landmark Historical Cruise and Tour of Sarasota Bay on the LeBarge tour boat in March and November each year (subject to change of course!), and most dates fill to capacity quickly.
-Next available date will be Sunday November 6, 2016.
+The Historical Society of Sarasota County hosts the landmark Historical Cruise and Tour of Sarasota Bay on the LeBarge tour boat the first Sunday in March and November each year (subject to change of course!), and most dates fill to capacity quickly.
+Click here for the next dates available.

 To be sure to get your reservation in on time, you can stay in touch with us by following this blog (top of the right column on our home page) or by adding your email to our e-mailing list.
 Best choice?
 Both!
 That way you learn about what’s going on, and get reminders and offers in your email box.